MSc Technical Building Conservation

 - Mode of study Part-time, Full-time

 The MSc in Technical Building Conservation is a unique opportunity for aspiring heritage professionals – whether new to the sector or with some years’ experience – to obtain a comprehensive and eminently practical conservation education.
+This inspiring and practical course is led by Historic Environment Scotland's conservator, scientists and practitioners.
 The curriculum’s core focus is on the nature, use, performance and repair of traditional building materials, set firmly within the wider context of Scottish architectural traditions, current national policy imperatives and universal conservation principles and practices.

 Underlying themes throughout the programme include the ways and means of undertaking practical repair and maintenance work on site, the use of cutting edge technology to analyse and document historic sites, and the adaptation and management of the historic environment in the face of the challenges brought on by a changing climate, issues of skills training and the need for the sustainable sourcing of appropriate replacement materials.

 Unfortunately we are unable to sponsor international students on the Student Route for this partnership programme with Historic Environment Scotland.

 As part of its remit as the nation’s lead heritage body, Historic Environment Scotland (HES) actively promotes understanding, appreciation and protection of Scotland’s historic buildings, monuments, places and artefacts.
 To this end, for a number of years HES has been developing a range of educational activities for professional and lay audiences alike.
 HES is now broadening the scope of building conservation training in Scotland by providing a comprehensive technical education at Masters level for an emerging generation of heritage professionals.